openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/cookbook/recipes.rst

 **Note: This rule describes restrictions for ArkTS-specific feature**

-|LANG| doesn't allow using definite assignment assertions on properties of
+|LANG| does not allow using definite assignment assertions on properties of
 ``Sendable`` classes.

 |CB_NON_COMPLIANT_CODE|